gschmutz/kafka-workshop/07-iot-data-ingestion-over-mqtt/README.md

 Now with the MQTT broker and the MQTT client in place, let's produce some messages to the MQTT topics.

 For that we are using a Java simulator program (source Hortonworks).
 Download it and compile it locally.

-For that we first need to install a Java JDK and [Apache Maven](https://maven.apache.org/):
+Java and Maven has already been installed in chapter 0.
+If it is not available, perform the following steps to both install a Java JDK and [Apache Maven](https://maven.apache.org/):

 ```
 sudo add-apt-repository ppa:openjdk-r/ppa